seiyant/Maximo-Automation-Projects/README.md

 This script intends to check if a daily maintenance log status matches the Maximo status.

-All work orders are logged onto a daily maintenance sheet in PDF or DOCX formats by the end of each day.
+All work orders are logged onto a daily maintenance sheet in DOCX format by the end of each day.
 This script checks whether each status logged on the daily maintenance sheet matches the status on Maximo.

 **workOrderAutomation.py**